thegapchessclub/site.thegapchessclub.org.au/content/posts/writing-for-thegapchessclub.md

 ```

 The `title` and `date` fields are mandatory.
-The blog will fail to build if you leave them out, but it\'ll let you know why.
+The blog will fail to build if you leave them out, but it'll let you know why.

 The `authors` field is optional.
 If it is set, it should be set to a comma-separated list of nicknames of the authors.